calmm-js/kefir.atom/README.md

 ### <a name="get"></a>[`atom.get()`](#get "get :: AbstractMutable a -> a")

-A slow operation to synchronously get the current value of the atom.
-Use of `get` is discouraged: prefer to depend on an atom as you would with ordinary Kefir properties.
+Synchronously computes the current value of the atom.
+Use of `get` is
+discouraged: prefer to depend on an atom as you would with ordinary Kefir properties.

 ### <a name="lens"></a>[`atom.lens(...ls)`](#lens "lens :: AbstractMutable a -> (...PLens a b) -> LensedAtom b")